Kitting Process 101: Benefits + Automated Kitting Systems

 (Speaking of inventory, read our blog about warehouse inventory management best practices!)

-While kitting in a warehouse can help you save valuable space, prevent overstock, and more, warehouse operators must manually navigate multiple storage aisles and pick individual goods to form a kitted order.
+While kitting in a warehouse can help you save valuable space, prevent overstock and more, it requires warehouse operators to manually navigate multiple storage aisles and pick individual goods to form a kitted order.

 An efficient fulfillment process increases company profit and customer satisfaction.